-Dr Tess Hardy is a Senior Lecturer at Melbourne Law School, Co-Director of the Centre for Employment and Labour Relations Law and an Australian Research Council Discovery Early Career Researcher Fellow.
+Dr Tess Hardy is an Associate Professor at Melbourne Law School and Director of the Centre for Employment and Labour Relations Law .
 Tess’ research spans the fields of regulatory theory, contract, labour law and competition and consumer law.
 In November 2017, Tess was awarded ARC funding (DE180100279) to further her research into the regulation of work in franchises.

 Tess holds a Doctorate of Philosophy in Law from Melbourne Law School.
 Her PhD thesis undertook an empirical examination of collaborative compliance initiatives between the federal labour regulator and a range of non-state actors, including unions, employer associations and lead firms.
 Tess also holds a Masters of Law, a Bachelor of Law (Hons) and a Bachelor of Arts from the University of Melbourne.
-Tess was previously the Associate Editor of the Australian Journal of Labour Law and currently sits on the national committee of the Australian Labour Law Association.
+Tess is currently an Editor of the Australian Journal of Labour Law.